Hokkaidō Development Commission: Initiatives

 The Development Commission encouraged settlers to come, an offer taken up by tondenhei in their thousands, albeit at the expense of the Ainu.
 Outlays in the ten years from 1872 totalled some twenty million yen, spending included that on the island's road and railway infrastructure, the opening of coal mines, new farming methods, and a range of other enterprises included those relating to beer (the precursor to the Sapporo Beer Company), fishing, canneries, hemp, sugar, and lumber.
 The commission also founded Sapporo Agricultural College, now Hokkaido University.
 Establishing its head office in Sapporo, which it helped develop as the island's capital, branch offices were initially set up in 1872 in Hakodate, Nemuro, Urakawa, Sōya, and Karafuto, replaced by those in Hakodate and Nemuro in 1876.
 These administrative units would in 1882 become Sapporo, Hakodate, and Nemuro Prefectures.

 Personnel

 The Development Commission was first headed by Nabeshima Naomasa, former daimyō of Saga Domain, although he soon resigned on grounds of age, Higashikuze Michitomi taking his place.
-Former Deputy Director (次官) Kuroda Kiyotaka was appointed the third, and as it transpired final, Director (長官) in 1874.
+Former Deputy Director (次官) Kuroda Kiyotaka was appointed the third and ultimately final Director (長官) in 1874.
 The last found positions for many former samurai from Satsuma Domain, resulting in accusations of a Satsuma clique.
 Some seventy-five foreign advisors were also hired between 1869 and 1879, including forty-five Americans, five Russians, four Englishmen, four Germans, three Frenchmen, and one Dutchman.
 Amongst these were Thomas Antisell, Louis Boehmer, William P. Brooks, Horace Capron, William S. Clark, Edwin Dun, Benjamin Smith Lyman, David P. Penhallow, and William Wheeler.